 Veteran novelist Sarathchandra Chattopadhyay’s 1917 novel Devdas has been adapted into several films.
-1955 version directed by Bimal Roy and 2002 version directed by Sanjay Leela Bhansali is a few popular Devdas movies to mention.
+1955 version directed by Bimal Roy and 2002 version directed by Sanjay Leela Bhansali are a few popular Devdas movies to mention.
 But DevD directed by Anurag Kashyap reworks the whole story to undo everything wrong with the original novel.
 But why did he have to give a makeover to a story that is a cult classic?
 Well, there are several reasons for that my friend.

-Devdas, the titular character seems to be romanticized for all the reasons.
+Devdas, the titular character seems to be romanticized for all the wrong reasons.
 Abhay Deol, on the 10th anniversary of DevD, opened up on his views on the original plot.
 ‘Devdas seems to be a chauvinist, a misogynist, entitled, and arrogant’-Abhay states in his post.
 And I can’t see any reason to disagree with him.

 DevD, unlike other adaptations, is set in the modern era with relatable characters.
 If Devdas is a romantic tragedy drama, DevD is a black comedy romantic drama.